Graduate Program Overview

 1. Complete the MSU Graduate Application.
 All application materials are handled via the online application, with the exception of GRE scores.

 2. GRE scores in verbal, quantitative, and analytic measures are required; a verbal GRE of 150 is generally required to be eligible for a Teaching Assistantship.
-Use these codes to send GRE scores to the Graduate School, MSU Code: 4488, Geology Code: 0504, Geography Code: 2203.
+Use these codes to send GRE scores to the Graduate School, MSU Code: 4488.
 Revised scoring found here.
 GRE scores should be reported on the online application, and official scores must be received by the deadline for timely review of your application.

 3. Transcripts from all universities and colleges attended are required.
 Unofficial transcripts must be uploaded to the online application.
-Official transcripts should be sent to the Graduate School:
+Official transcripts should be sent to the Graduate School and are required if admitted:

 The Graduate School